If you are ready to get treatment for your OCD, congratulations on starting this important journey! Your first step will be to find a therapist.

 - “What techniques do you use to treat OCD?”

-If the therapist is vague or does not mention cognitive behavior therapy (CBT) or exposure and response prevention (ERP), use caution.
+If the therapist is vague or does not mention cognitive behavior therapy (CBT), exposure and response prevention (ERP), or other evidence-based treatments, use caution.

-- “Do you use exposure and response prevention to treat OCD?”
+- “Are you familiar with exposure and response prevention to treat OCD?”

 Be cautious of therapists who say they use CBT but won’t be more specific.

-Training backgrounds and licensing titles for mental health professionals that treat OCD can look different, as described at the beginning of this fact sheet.
+Training backgrounds and licensing titles for mental health professionals that treat OCD can look different, as described at the beginning of this page.
 You might even want to consider seeking a pre-licensed trainee that works directly under the supervision of a specialist.
-In the end, the important thing is to ask about their familiarity with OCD and treating it following best practices (e.g., with ERR, ACT).
+In the end, the important thing is to ask about their familiarity with OCD and treating it following evidence-based practices.

-- “How much of your practice currently involves anxiety disorders?”
+- “How much of your practice currently involves OCD?”

 - “Do you feel that you have been effective in your treatment of OCD?”